ksator/junos-verifications-automation-with-jsnapy/README.md

 jsnapy -V
 ```

-Another option would to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that already has JSNAPy installed.
+Another option would be to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that already has JSNAPy installed.

 ## Fix the JSNAPy lookup directories:
 JSNAPy default lookup directory to search for JSNAPy configuration files is /etc/jsnapy.
-JSNAPy default lookup directory to search for JSNAPy test files files is /etc/jsnapy/testfiles.
+JSNAPy default lookup directory to search for JSNAPy test files is /etc/jsnapy/testfiles.

 So:
 - Either copy the jsnapy files from this repository into the default lookup directories.
 - Or edit /etc/jsnapy/jsnapy.cfg to change the default JSNAPy lookup directories.
 This is the easiest option and the one I am using.